danionescu0/home-automation/arduino-sketches/readme.md

 ### Arduino sketches explained ###

+Note: The bluetooth HC-05 device can be replace with any other serial wireless communication device lice HC-12 with greater range

 **ACMotorCourtains**

 * Description: controlls an AC window exterior courtain, the switching is done through relays and it involves switching phase through one of the two wires for either opening